stormchaserroleplaying/stormchaserRPG/Talents/Warlock/OldOne/index.md

 ---

 # The Great Old One
-Your patron is a mysterious entity whose nature is utterly foreign to the fabric of reality.
-It might come from the Far Realm, the space beyond reality, or it could be one of the elder gods known only in legends.
-Its motives are incomprehensible to mortals, and its knowledge so immense and ancient that even the greatest libraries pale in comparison to the vast secrets it holds.
-The Great Old One might be unaware of your existence or entirely indifferent to you, but the secrets you have learned allow you to draw your magic from it.
+Your patron is a mysterious entity who's nature is utterly foreign to the fabric of reality.
+It might come from the a distant realm, the space beyond reality, or it could be one of the elder gods known only in legends.
+Its motives are incomprehensible to mortals and its knowledge so immense and ancient that even the greatest libraries pale in comparison to the vast secrets it holds.
+The Great Old One might be unaware of your existence or entirely indifferent to you, but the secrets that you have learned allow you to draw your magic from it.

 ## Branch Features